this may be the perfect place to start...

 Whether you are on the precipice of menopause, have years to go before you begin, or have someone in your life experiencing menopause who you'd like to support, this guide could help.

-We are doing a Kickstarter campaign for the first print run.
-Check it out right here.
-If you'd like to receive updates about this project in the future please let us know where to find you by completing the form below.
+We ran a successful Kickstarter campaign for our first print run.
+We've got a couple other menopause projects up our sleeve.
+If you'd like to receive updates please let us know where to find you by completing the form below.

 Help us help all women.